glass-dev/glass/tests/benchmarks/archer2/README.md

    git clone https://github.com/glass-dev/glass.git
    ```

-3. **Run the benchmarks script:** Now we have cloned glass, we can run the
+## Run the regression tests

-   script [run_regression_test.sh](./run_regression_test.sh) which will setup
+Now we have cloned glass, we can run the script
-   the required environments and submit regression test job to slurm.
-A help
+[run_regression_test.sh](./run_regression_test.sh) which will setup the required
-   message is provided.
-Just run `run_regression_test.sh -h` from the root of
+environments and submit regression test job to slurm.
+A help message is
-   the GLASS repo.
+provided.
+Just run `run_regression_test.sh -h` from the root of the GLASS repo.